devpurapriyansh/College_search_demo/README.md

 # Project-1
-This is the very first web page that I tried to made.
+This is the very first web page that I coded.
 For making this I took the referencce of a YouTube video of Traversy Media.
 I edited the website according to my taste and thinking.

 This is the website that I have made using HTML and simple CSS.
 In this I have not used the flexbox technique of CSS.
 The entire code is written in HTML and CSS and the web page is made completely responsive using media queries.
 I have also used some copyright free images form Pixabay.com and Unsplash.com